Cost-Sensitive Deep Learning with Layer-Wise Cost Estimation: Preliminary

 \subsection{Deep Learning for Cost-Sensitive Classification}

-Nowadays, most DNNs are designed to solve regular classification problems~\cite{simonyan2014very,szegedy2015going,he2015deep}.
+Nowadays, most DNNs are designed to solve regular classification problems~\citep{simonyan2014very,szegedy2015going,he2016deep}.
 Those DNNs usually consist of several hidden layers with a softmax layer of~$K$ neurons at the end.
 Each input vector~$\mathbf{x}$ propagates through different hidden layers and is transformed into different levels of latent representations.
 The softmax layer converts the last latent representation into per-class probability estimation, and takes the class with the highest estimated probability as the prediction $g(\mathbf{x})$ of the network.

-On the other hand, only few works have explored cost-sensitive classification using shallow or deep neural networks. \cite{zhou2006training} studied how sampling and threshold-moving can make the neural network cost-sensitive to tackle the class imbalance problem; \cite{kukar1998cost} proposed four approaches of modifying neural networks for cost-sensitivity.
-Nevertheless, both works focused on relatively shallow networks and thus can hardly be viewed as general cost-sensitive deep learning algorithms.

-In~\cite{YC2016}, a cost-sensitive deep learning algorithm called Cost-Sensitive DNN~(CSDNN) was proposed.
+On the other hand, only few works have explored cost-sensitive classification using shallow or deep neural networks.
+Prior to the prevailing of deep neural networks, \cite{zhou2006training} pioneered the study of making neural networks cost-sensitive by sampling and threshold-moving to tackle the class imbalance problem; \cite{kukar1998cost} proposed four approaches of modifying neural networks for cost-sensitivity.
+Recently, \cite{YC2016} attempted to make cost-sensitive neural networks deeper, and proposed a cost-sensitive deep learning algorithm called Cost-Sensitive DNN~(CSDNN).
 In terms of the network structure, CSDNN starts with a regular DNN with fully-connected layers, but replaces the softmax layer at the end of the DNN by a cost-estimation layer.
 Each of the~$K$ neurons in the cost-estimation layer provides per-class cost estimation with regression instead of per-class probability estimation.
-Then, the class with the lowest estimated cost can be naturally taken as the prediction $g_c(\mathbf{x})$ of the network. \cite{YC2016} proposed to train the structure with a cost-sensitive loss function $L_{\mathrm{OSR}}$ on the cost-estimation layer. \footnote{The term $L_{\mathrm{OSR}}$ stands for One-Sided Regression and roots from a cost-sensitive SVM work~\cite{HT2010}.
+Then, the class with the lowest estimated cost can be naturally taken as the prediction $g_c(\mathbf{x})$ of the network. \cite{YC2016} proposed to train the structure with a cost-sensitive loss function $L_{\mathrm{OSR}}$ on the cost-estimation layer. \footnote{The term $L_{\mathrm{OSR}}$ stands for One-Sided Regression and roots from a cost-sensitive SVM work~\citep{HT2010}.
 Details are omitted here for lack of space.}